The Grey Suit

 Charcoal Grey Suits

 In my opinion this is the pinnacle of formality for a really masculine serious look.
 People will know that you mean business.
-In these occasions I would use a lighter colour dress shirt such as sky blue or light pink.
-For the tie I would choose either a navy silk tie for a more clean look or a burgundy/wine red tie for a more powerful look.
+In these occasions I would use a lighter colour dress shirt such as light blue or light pink.
+For the tie I would choose either a navy silk tie for a cleaner look or a burgundy/wine red tie for a more powerful look.

-Due to the nature of a waistcoat I would avoid a tie bar because they serve the same purpose: to hold the tie in place.
+Do not wear a tie bar with a waistcoat since serve the same purpose: to hold the tie in place.
 Darker colour shoes like black or even burgundy tend to compliment the look better, but the right shade of brown shoes can look great in my opinion.

 Pocket squares should compliment your tie or shirt, but should never match exactly their colour.
-There is a big room for experimenting here, but I am a big fan of the presidential fold.
+There is a big room for experimenting here with styling, but I am a big fan of the presidential fold.